 9 In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.

-Beloved, God’s love for you is not based on your performance, righteousness, or good works.
+Beloved, God’s love for you is not based on your worthiness, righteousness, performance, or good works.
 Therefore, God’s love for you is ever constant, unchanging and unflunctuating.